forkfork/cdk-inmemorydb/README.md

 # cdk-redisdb

 An AWS CDK construct which spins up an Elasticache Replication Group, or a MemoryDB Cluster.
+API still in flux as in fairly early development - pin against a specific version.

 __SECURITY NOTE__: This construct is still in development, please carefully review the resources created before using this in production.